-The water level (WL) is defined as the height of the water on the flood side from the 15 in-situ ground surface, as shown in Fig. 4.
-There could be a difference between the water levels on the protected and flood sides of the levee, i.e. the water level difference (WLD), due to clogging or drainage problems on either side of the levee.
-For ease of analysis, a WLD coefficient was defined as WLD divided by the water level on the flood side.
+The water level is defined as the height of the water on the flood side from the in situ ground surface, as shown in Fig. 4.
+There could be a difference between the water levels on the protected and flood sides of the levee, i.e., the water level difference (WLD), due to clogging or drainage problems on either side of the levee.
+To show that the water level difference may be larger in a long return period flood event, a WLD coefficient was defined as the WLD divided by the water level on the protected side of the levee.
+The normalization of water level difference to the protected side water level may be more practical for engineers because the protected side water levels of various levee designs might have different values.
 In this study, the WLD coefficient was assumed to be greater than 0, which means that the seepage direction is from the protected side of the levee to the flood side.
 A preliminary analysis showed that this seepage direction is more likely and causes more stability issues for the levee.